Rice Market Size

 Asia-Pacific Dominates the Market

 Rice is the staple food of Asia and part of the Pacific.
-According to the Food and Agriculture Organization, about 90% of the world’s rice was produced in the Asia-Pacific region in 2019.
-India and China are the prominent producers of rice, with the production of 177.6 million metric ton and 211.4 million metric ton, respectively, in 2020.
-The total production of rice in Asia-Pacific will be 749,516.59 million metric ton in 2020.
-The Indian government has been encouraging farmers to take up rice cultivation by providing a minimum support price (MSP).
-For the 2021-2022 Kharif season, the minimum selling price (MSP) was at INR 1,940 per quintal compared to INR 1,868 per quintal last year.
+According to the Food and Agriculture Organization, about 90% of the global rice is produced and consumed in Asia.
+India and China are the prominent producers of rice, with a production of 177.6 million metric ton and 211.4 million metric ton, respectively, in 2020.

 To understand geography trends, Download Sample Report